|

 Keywords: Camping, Delicious, Snow, Mountains

-What to see: Snow Peak Land Station HAKUBA, a resort with a view of the three mountains of Hakuba, is located in the center of Hakuba Village in Nagano Prefecture, a ski resort, and was officially opened in April 2020.
+What to see: Snow Peak Land Station HAKUBA, a resort with a view of the three mountains of Hakuba, is located in the center of Hakuba Village, a ski resort in Nagano Prefecture, and officially opened in April 2020.
 The building, designed by renowned architect Kengo Kuma, exists in perfect harmony with its surroundings.
 There are three areas: shopping, camping, and activities, and a combination of sightseeing, shopping, camping, gourmet food, hot springs, and other resort facilities.
 The resort has a large camping goods mall and also provides bicycle rental services.

 It's worth noting that there are different camping options to choose from, together with gourmet food prepared by Michelin star chefs, and hot springs, as well as a magnificent view of the snow-capped mountains.

-Editor's Recommendation: Whether you have plans to come with your family for shopping, camping, or want to travel with your friends to a hot spring, this is a great place to go for vacation.
+Editor's Recommendation: Whether you have plans to come with your family for shopping, camping, or traveling with your friends to a hot spring, this is a great place to go for vacation.

 5. The Shinhotaka Ropeway (Takayama City, Gifu Prefecture)